apache/trafficcontrol/docs/source/api/v2/deliveryservice_requests.rst

 :author:          The username of the user who created the Delivery Service Request.
 :authorId:        The integral, unique identifier assigned to the author
 :changeType:      The change type of the :term:`DSR <Delivery Service Request>`.
 It can be ``create``, ``update``, or ``delete``....
-:createdAt:       The date and time at which the :term:`DSR <Delivery Service Request>` was created, in an ISO-like format.
+:createdAt:       The date and time at which the :term:`DSR <Delivery Service Request>` was created, in :ref:`non-rfc-datetime`.
 :deliveryService: The delivery service that the :term:`DSR <Delivery Service Request>` is requesting to update.

 	:active:                   A boolean that defines :ref:`ds-active`.